willowgarage/interactive-manipulation-sandbox/demo_interactive_markers/README.md

 This demo app runs the Interactive Markers basic_controls tuturial in the browser.

-To compile, add to your ROS_PACKAGE_PATH and run
+To compile, add the interactive-manipulation-sandbox repo to your ROS_PACKAGE_PATH and run

 `rosmake demo_interactive_markers`